 The District will be involved in several other work areas throughout the upcoming fiscal year.
-Many of these areas include continued work implementing the new transportation planning requirements of FAST-Act.
+Many of these areas include continued work implementing the new transportation planning requirements of FAST Act.
 These activities use federal 5303 planning funds as well as other federal, state, and district funds.

-- Review and update, as necessary, the Salem-Keizer Title VI Plan (2014), the Salem-Keizer Strategic Plan (2012), and the Salem-Keizer Transit's ADA Plan to ensure continued compliance with new planning regulations under FAST-Act. - Evaluation of the potential changes in operation of the regional Medicaid trip brokerage system, "TripLink," with the statewide implementation of the Coordinated Care Organizations (CCO).
-SAMTD will continue to research the long-term impact on the current service delivery model and trip coordination. - Review of the current service model of the ADA component to the District's fixed route system and other curb-to-curb transportation programs within the urban growth boundary to determine if other models would improve service delivery and reduce costs.
-Trip-by-trip conditional eligibility will continue. - Continue eligibility determination within the Transit District's purview to ensure service is provided to those who qualify under ADA requirements. - Continue to deliver a regional travel-training program designed to assist elderly passengers and passengers with disabilities in learning how to use fixed route transportation.
-These efforts will extend to the Cherriots system as well as the point-to-point route deviation system available in rural Marion and Polk Counties known as "CARTS." - Continue to support planning efforts that lead to the construction and implementation of: - Pedestrian connections and curb extensions. - Real-time bus arrival information. - Traffic signal preparation for green extensions and queue jumps for transit. - Right-of-way needs in preparation for construction and implementation. - Complete the establishment of the Business Intelligence Database to integrate all internal data collection activities.
+Review and update, as necessary, the Salem-Keizer Title VI Plan (2014), the Salem-Keizer Strategic Plan (2012), and the Salem-Keizer Transit's ADA Plan to ensure continued compliance with new planning regulations under the FAST-Act.

+Evaluation of the potential changes in operation of the regional Medicaid trip brokerage system, "TripLink," with the statewide implementation of the Coordinated Care Organizations (CCO).
+SAMTD will be making a significant decision regarding the participation in the program, at the end of the 2017 plan year.

+Review of the current service model of the ADA component to the District's fixed route system and other curb-to-curb transportation programs within the urban growth boundary to determine if other models would improve service delivery and reduce costs.
+Trip-by-trip conditional eligibility will continue.

+Continue eligibility determination within the Transit District's purview to ensure service is provided to those who qualify under ADA requirements.

+Continue to deliver a regional travel-training program designed to assist elderly passengers and passengers with disabilities in learning how to use fixed route transportation.
+These efforts will extend to the Cherriots urban system as well as the Cherriots Regional service in Marion and Polk Counties.

+Continue to support planning efforts that lead to the construction and implementation of:

+- Pedestrian connections and curb extensions. - Real-time bus arrival information. - Traffic signal preparation for green extensions and queue jumps for transit. - Right-of-way needs in preparation for construction and implementation.

-Other Transit Planning Work Areas using Federal and State Funding work with the objective of refine public transit services in the area. (ongoing)
+Other Transit Planning Work Areas using Federal and State Funding

+Status: This covers planning work with the objective of refine public transit services in the area. (ongoing)